NOTES TO THE COMPANY FINANCIAL STATEMENTS for the year ended 31 March 2024

 Financial assets and liabilities are recognised in the statements of financial position when the Company has become a party to the contractual provisions of the instruments.

 The Company’s financial assets and liabilities are initially measured at fair value plus any directly attributable transaction costs.
-The carrying value of the Company’s financial assets, primarily cash and bank balances, and liabilities, primarily the Company’s payables and other accrued expenses, approximate to their fair values.
+The carrying value of the Company’s financial assets, primarily cash and bank balances, and liabilities, primarily the Company’s payables, approximate to their fair values.

 i) Financial assets